 Although Costco is more expensive to join, it provides a lot of value when compared to Sam’s Club.
 Base memberships are $10 more at Costco, but you can earn extra rebates vs. Sam’s Club.

 Costco offers more services than Sam’s Club.
 They also tend to have slightly lower prices than Sam’s Club.

 Neither store is bad, so it really comes down to your preference.

 If you have a large family and enjoy organic or private label products, Costco is the winner.
-If you’re shopping for fewer people, you may find Sam’s Club preferable.
+If you’re shopping for fewer people, you may prefer Sam’s Club.